wrenparismoe/Finance-DB/README.md

       b.
 Specific features like viewing “Statistics and Metrics”, “Viewing trading strategy”, etc. can take a few seconds to load due to the sheer volume of data and lack of parallel processing power

-Note: The contributers of finance-db plan to update the platform with new models and techniques learned since its creation.
+Note: The contributers of Finance-DB plan to update the platform with new models and techniques learned since its creation.